Quick thoughts on "scalable oversight" / "super-human feedback" research

 If you don't like AI systems doing tasks that humans can't evaluate, I think you should be concerned about the fact that people keep building larger models and fine-tuning them in ways that elicit intelligent behavior.

-Indeed, I think current scaling up of language models is likely net negative (given our current level of preparedness) and will become more clearly net negative over time as risks grow.
+Indeed, I think accelerating progress in scaling up language models is likely net negative (given our current level of preparedness) and will become more clearly net negative over time as risks grow.
 I'm very excited about efforts to monitor and build consensus about these risks, or to convince or pressure AI labs to slow down development as further scaling becomes more risky.

 But I think something has gone quite wrong if our collective strategy ends up being "We keep training smarter systems, but fortunately we are only able to fine-tune them to do tasks with external feedback signals from the world."
 You're going to get increasingly smart systems that can predict and manipulate observable features of the world; this is just asking for a catastrophic failure from reward hacking or deceptive alignment.